FaultyTwo/IC8255A-arduino-lib/README.md

 void pin_config(uint8_t data);
 ```
 Configure the Arduino pins that are currently using as data pins.<br>
-This method works similar to how you would configuring data direction for a microprocessor IC where logic '1' is read, and logic '0' is write.
+This method works similarly to how you would configure data directions for a microprocessor IC's I/O ports where logic '1' is read, and logic '0' is write.

 For example:
 ```C